jbarndt/fcbh-dataset-io/testing/README.md

 ## General Guidelines

-- Define a single testing package to hold all system tests
+- Create a single testing package to hold all system tests.
 - Establish a Test User so that generated files are in one directory.
 - Give each test a project name that is unique and descriptive.
 - Add info on memory usage and duration to log.
-- Put request.yaml files into a directory, name each file using RequestName.
+- Put request.yaml files into a directory, name each file using RequestName + StepName.
 - Make bibleId a variable in each test, and LanguageISO?
-- Give each request.yaml a func Test{RequestName}.
+- Give each request.yaml a func Test{RequestName}{StepName}.
 - Each func can process the request with a variable list of BibleIds.
 - There is a system wide list of BibleId's to test as well as a list in each test.
 - There is a test harness that submits request to the server or cli.